Frequently Asked Questions

 What will I drink out of?

-Early Bird and GA ticket holders will receive a commemorative sample glass good for 3 oz. pours of alcoholic beverages.
+Early Bird and GA ticket holders will receive a commemorative sample taster good for 3 oz. pours of alcoholic beverages.

-Anyone caught intentionally breaking glassware will immediately be escorted from the event.
+Anyone caught intentionally breaking tasters will immediately be escorted from the event.

-If you don't want your glassware at the end of the festival, please deposit it at a recycling station upon leaving or give it to a friend.
+If you don't want your taster at the end of the festival, please deposit it at a recycling station upon leaving or give it to a friend.

 Will I get a map/program at the event?